-Fuel Economy No Longer Means Safety Compromise
+Fuel Economy and Safety

 For decades, automakers improved vehicle fuel economy by reducing vehicle weight.
 Since smaller generally meant reduced crash worthiness, one of the drawbacks of choosing fuel economy was increased risk of injury in a crash.
 With the recent rise of hybrids, however, this is no longer an automatic tradeoff.